ArmondR/Work-Day-Scheduler/README.md

 ## Credits

-Contributions to the functinality of this application goes to the program TAs: Bobby Hoffman and Jasper Abarquez for troubleshooting support as well as class instructor Kevin Ferguson for question logic set up.
-Also help recieved from tutor Michell Brito for assistence in expanding my knowledge in dynamic code generation.
+Contributions to the functionality of this application goes to the program TAs: John Titus and Jasper Abarquez for assisting in furthering my understanding of local storage.

 ### License